frerom/deper/README.md

 ##Setting Base Path
 If you want to default to your own project modules you will need to provide a base path for deper.

-This is typacilly done in your main script.
+This is typically done in your main script.

 ###main.js
 ```